Find out what a safety audit is, why perform one, the functions of a safety audit, and how to conduct a safety audit within your organization.

 The first step in conducting a safety audit involves planning.
 This includes determining the auditing team, the scope of the audit, and which areas of the organization the audit targets.
 This is a crucial part of the process as it serves as the foundation upon which the rest of the audit is built.

 The next step for the team is executing the audit according to their strategy.
 During this phase, auditors will assess current safety practices and note down any potential risks that may not have been acknowledged before.
 Executing a safety audit requires the team to strictly follow the plan and make sure they leave no stone unturned.
+You can use a safety audit checklist to serve as the team’s tool in performing the audit.

 With the data from their assessments, the team can start building a report.
 Safety audit reports must be comprehensive and should contain everything that the auditors caught while executing their auditing plan.
 This includes any violations, risks, and protocol deviations that they find.